- The Most Obvious Expense: Boxing Classes and its Variations by Place

 Obviously, this rate will be the first criteria to discover if the training outlet is the right one for you.

-Some gyms offer fitness classes and equipment free with membership, otherwise, it can cost about £20 a lesson in a specialised boxing gym.
+Some gyms offer fitness classes and equipment free with membership; otherwise, average price of boxing lessons can cost about $25 – $50 for a 30-minutes lesson with a personal trainer.

 You will see that there are economic ways to practice boxing.